-To determine the specific courses and number of credits that will transfer, students are encouraged to contact the four-year college or university to which they are interested in transferring.
-For a current list of articulation agreements, go to www.nwtc.edu and type Articulation in the search box.
+To determine how courses and programs will transfer, students are encouraged to contact the four-year college or university to which they are interested in transferring.
+For an up-to-date list of transfer opportunities go to www.nwtc.edu and type Articulation in the search box.